 - 4 cups low-sodium vegetable broth

 - 1 cup chopped fresh dill

 - Place cauliflower florets on a large sheet pan (use two sheets if you need to.)
 Sprinkle cauliflower with salt and pepper and drizzle generously with extra virgin olive oil.
 Toss to coat.
 Spread evenly on sheet pan.
-Roast in 425 degree F-heated oven for 45 minutes, or until cauliflower is tender and caramelized in some parts, turning over midway through.
+Roast in 425°F-heated oven for 45 minutes, or until cauliflower is tender and caramelized in some parts, turning over midway through.
 Remove from oven.

-- In a large heavy pot or Dutch oven like this one, eat 2 tbsp olive oil until shimmering but not smoking.
-Add onions and saute onion, over medium heat, until translucent.
+- In a large heavy pot or Dutch oven, heat 2 tablespoon olive oil until shimmering but not smoking.
+Add onions and sauté onion, over medium heat, until translucent.
 Add chopped garlic and spices.
 Stir for a brief few seconds until fragrant.